Seludemisse/airbnb-clone-project/README.md

 🔍 Search & Filtering (Planned/Optional)
 Users will be able to search listings by location, price, and availability.
 Advanced filtering options may be added to enhance discoverability.

+🔐 API Security
+Security is a critical aspect of the Airbnb Clone project to protect sensitive user data, ensure safe transactions, and maintain trust in the platform.
+Below are the key security measures implemented in the backend APIs:

+🔑 Authentication
+We use JWT (JSON Web Tokens) to verify the identity of users securely.
+Authentication ensures that only registered users can access protected resources, such as booking properties or managing listings, preventing unauthorized access.

+🚦 Authorization
+Role-based access control restricts actions based on user roles (e.g., guest vs. host).
+This prevents users from performing unauthorized operations like modifying others’ listings or bookings, preserving data integrity and privacy.

+🛡️ Data Validation & Sanitization
+All incoming data is validated and sanitized to prevent common attacks such as SQL injection and Cross-Site Scripting (XSS), protecting the application and database from malicious inputs.

+💳 Secure Payment Handling
+Payment-related endpoints implement additional security measures, including encrypted communication (HTTPS) and validation checks, to safeguard sensitive financial information during transactions.

 ## 📁 Repository Structure (Coming Soon)